thabsheerporuthiyil/Locomotion/README.md

-# Locomotion Project Hosting & Infrastructure Documentation
+# Locomotion Project Hosting, Delivery & Infrastructure Documentation

-**Version:** 2.0
+**Version:** 2.1
-**Date:** 2026-03-31
+**Date:** 2026-04-07
-**Status:** Official Documentation
+**Status:** Current Infrastructure Documentation

 ---

 ## 1. Executive Summary

-This document provides a comprehensive technical overview of the Locomotion project's hosting infrastructure.
-The platform is built as a multi-service ride marketplace system with a React web frontend, a Django backend, a FastAPI AI service, and an Expo mobile driver application.
+This document provides a current technical overview of the Locomotion project's hosting, deployment, and delivery flow.
+The platform is a multi-service ride marketplace with a React web frontend, a Django backend, a FastAPI AI service, and an Expo mobile driver app.

-The project supports two primary deployment models:
+The project currently supports three practical operating modes:

-- A unified Docker Compose deployment for local development and single-host operation
+- Docker Compose for local development and all-in-one single-host operation
-- A Helm-based Kubernetes/K3s deployment for production-style backend hosting
+- Helm-based K3s deployment for the production backend runtime
+- GitHub Actions CI/CD for testing, building the backend Docker image, pushing it to AWS ECR, and deploying it to EC2 / k3s through AWS SSM and Helm

-The infrastructure uses AWS for media storage and notification queueing, Firebase for push delivery, Redis for cache and messaging, PostgreSQL for transactional data, Qdrant for AI vector search, and Expo EAS for mobile build distribution.
-The current backend deployment files also show a lightweight K3s hosting model using Traefik, DuckDNS, and cert-manager, with the option to run the AI service either inside the cluster or externally.
+The infrastructure uses PostgreSQL for transactional data, Redis for cache / realtime / broker duties, DynamoDB for ride location history, AWS S3 for media, AWS SQS for notification queueing, Firebase for push delivery, Qdrant for AI vector search, and Expo EAS for mobile build distribution.
+The current backend runtime is a lightweight single-node K3s deployment on EC2 with Traefik, DuckDNS, cert-manager, and ECR-backed immutable backend images.

 ---

 ## 2. Infrastructure Architecture Overview

-The application is composed of five main layers:
+The application is composed of six main layers:

 ### A. Frontend Layer